Koha-Community/Koha/README.txt

 for you with Koha.
 If not, don't worry.
 If you want to customise the installation more than described below, run "man ExtUtils::MakeMaker"

-Koha 3.0 introduces multi-dbms support.
-With this release you may elect to install over MySQL 5 or PostgreSQL 8.2.5.
-Further databases will be added over time.

-You need to have a server running MySQL 5 or PostgreSQL 8.2.5, Zebra and some webserver (preferably Apache) before installing Koha.
+You need to have a server running MySQL 5 or PostgreSQL 8.2.5, Zebra 2.0.22 or greater and a webserver (preferably Apache2) before installing Koha.

 MySQL 5: Create a database called 'koha,' owned by 'kohaadmin' user, with a password set.
 Note: kohaadmin must have at least the